exonum/exonum-doc/src/advanced/consensus/consensus.md

 Not all the nodes in the blockchain network may be actively involved in the consensus algorithm.
-Rather, there is a special role for active consensus participants – *validators*.
+Rather, there is a special role for active consensus participants – *validators* or *validator nodes*.
-For example, in a [consortium blockchain][public_and_private_blockchains] validators could be controlled by companies participating in the consortium.
+For example, in a [consortium blockchain][public_and_private_blockchains] validators could be controlled by the companies participating in the consortium.

 The consensus algorithm must operate in the presence of faults, i.e., when participants in the network may behave abnormally.
 The Exonum consensus algorithm assumes the worst; it operates under the assumption that any individual node or even a group of nodes in the blockchain network can crash or can be compromised by a resourceful adversary (say, a hacker or a corrupt administator).
-This threat model is known in CS as [Byzantine faults][wiki:bft]; correspondingly, the Exonum consensus algorithm is Byzantine fault tolerant (BFT).
+This threat model is known in computer science as [Byzantine faults][wiki:bft];
+correspondingly, the Exonum consensus algorithm is Byzantine fault tolerant (BFT).

 From the computer science perspective, the Exonum consensus algorithm takes usual assumptions: